sunil-57/collegetutorial/README.md

 This is the start of the **Maven Project** collegetutorial.
 This is entirely done for the assistance of the students in setting up the project while working in a group.

-This project is initially set up with **Tomcat Version 8.5**, with the project properties of **dynamic web module** version 3.1.
-I would like to request the maintainers to know this.
+This project is set up with **Tomcat Version 8.5**, with the project properties of **dynamic web module version 3.1**.
+I would like to request the maintainers to know this and follow accordingly.

 **DATABASE SETUP** Please read **README.MD** in the **db** folder.